 Forest Health Grant Program

-This law establishes a grant program to fund projects improving forest health, water quality, and wildfire risk reduction on state, local, private, and federal lands.
+This law establishes a grant program managed by the State Forester to fund projects improving forest health, water quality, and wildfire risk reduction on state, local, private, or federal lands.

 What This Bill Does

-• Limits grants to cover up to 75% of project costs for state, local or private land, and up to 50% for federal land, requiring matching funds from other sources.
+Limits grants to cover up to 75% of project costs on state, local, or private lands and up to 50% on federal lands, requiring matching funds for the rest.

-• Requires the Attorney General's review and approval before issuing any grant.
+Requires the Attorney General's approval before issuing any grant.

 Who It Names or Affects